 Take a look at a few things that Morris Invest can do for international property Investors:

-- Non-recourse financing is already built into every deal.
+• Non-recourse financing is already built into the deal.

-- We research the market to ensure your property is in an area that can provide a maximum cash flow.
+• We research the market to ensure your property is in an area that can provide a maximum cash flow, properties that were built in recession-proof locations – see our writeup for a real-life example: Lubbock Recognized as Recession-Proof City and Maintained a Strong Rental Market Throughout Pandemic.

-- We take care of all the confusing paperwork for you on every level.
+• Our team takes care of all the confusing paperwork for you.

-- Investors are advised on incorporating to lower their overall tax burden and avoid liabilities.
+• Investors are advised on incorporating to lower their overall tax burden and avoid liabilities – use Corporate Direct and recommend them to all our clients.

-- We offer new construction properties and can offer a full cost segregation study that’s built into the deal, which can save the international investor thousands of dollars in taxes.
+• We offer new construction properties, that in most cases, provide a full cost segregation study that’s built into the deal.
+This can save the international investor thousands of dollars in taxes.

 Additional Resources for International Investors

-We recommend that as a foreign investor, that you look over our real estate vocabulary page to familiarize yourself with essential terminology and definitions commonly used in the United States.
-You can also increase your knowledge base by checkout the following pages on various real estate topics.
+We recommend that, as a foreign investor, you increase your knowledge base by checking out the following pages on various real estate topics.

-Become Financially Independent with these Proven International Investor Strategies for Buying Real Estate in America!
+Become Financially Independent with these Proven Foreign Investor Strategies for Buying Real Estate in America!

-You can jump on the path to building great wealth, simply by utilizing non-recourse financing, or a full-service real estate company that builds non-recourse financing right into their properties.
-With the financing issues out of the way, and a reliable investment company taking care of every detail, there is really nothing stopping you from moving forward with buying U.S. real estate!
-Book a quick call with a Morris Invest team member to get the ball rolling with buying rental property in the United States.
-Check out this video to hear all the details regarding buying rental properties in America as a foreign investor:
+You can jump on the path to building great wealth simply by utilizing a full-service real estate company that builds non-recourse financing right into their properties.
+With the financing issues out of the way, and a reliable investment company taking care of every detail, there’s really nothing stopping you from moving forward with buying U.S. real estate!
+Book a quick call with a Morris Invest team member to get the ball rolling so you can buy a rental property in the United States.
+You’ll also want to download our free Freedom Number Cheat Sheet that can help you figure out how many rental properties you would need to become financially independent.

 Ready To Build Passive Income Through Rental Real Estate?